 - (2) Excludes 40,050 shares of common stock which vest in 22 equal monthly installments. - (3) Consists of (i) 427,215 shares of common stock, (ii) 152,604 shares of common stock underlying shares of Series A Preferred Stock, (iii) 7,663 shares of common stock underlying shares of Series B Preferred Stock, (iv) 3,746 shares of common stock underlying shares of Series C Preferred Stock and (v) 6,555 shares of common stock underlying shares of Series D Preferred Stock.
-Excludes 17,156 shares of common stock which vest in 22 equal installments. - (4) Excludes 11,433 shares of common stock which vest in 22 equal monthly installments. - (5) Consists of (i) 171,153 shares of common stock owned by the Kenneth and Annette Hallock Revocable Trust (the "Hallock Trust"), (ii) 18,727 shares of common stock underlying shares of Series B Preferred Stock owned by the Hallock Trust (iii) 18,727 shares of common stock underlying shares of Series C Preferred Stock owned by the Hallock Trust and (iv) 79,121 shares of common stock underlying shares of Series D Preferred Stock owned by the Hallock Trust and (ii) 73,121 shares of common stock underlying shares of Series D Preferred Stock owned by the Hallock Trust and (ii) 73,121 shares of common stock underlying shares of Series D Preferred Stock owned by the Hallock Trust and (ii) 73,121 shares of common stock which vest in 22 equal monthly installments.
-Kenneth Hallock and Annette Hallock are the Trustees of the Hallock Trust and in such capacities share voting and dispositive power over the securities held by such entity. - (6) Consists of (i) 187,266 shares of common stock owned by the Yosajo MI Trust 1, (ii) 187,266 shares of common stock owned by the Yosajo MI Trust 2, (iii) 187,266 shares of common stock owned by the Yosajo MI Trust 3, (iv) 187,266 shares of common stock owned by the Yosajo MA Trust 2 and (vi) 187,266 shares of common stock owned by the Yosajo MA Trust 3.
+Excludes 17,156 shares of common stock which vest in 22 equal installments. - (4) Excludes 11,433 shares of common stock which vest in 22 equal monthly installments. - (5) Consists of (i) 171,153 shares of common stock owned by the Kenneth and Annette Hallock Revocable Trust (the "Hallock Trust"), (ii) 18,727 shares of common stock underlying shares of Series B Preferred Stock owned by the Hallock Trust, (iii) 18,727 shares of common stock underlying shares of Series C Preferred Stock owned by the Hallock Trust and (iv) 79,121 shares of common stock underlying shares of Series D Preferred Stock owned by the Hallock Trust.
+Excludes 11,433 shares of common stock which vest in 22 equal monthly installments.
+Kenneth Hallock and Annette Hallock are the Trustees of the Hallock Trust and in such capacities share voting and dispositive power over the securities held by such entity. - (6) Consists of (i) 187,266 shares of common stock owned by the Yosajo MI Trust 1, (ii) 187,266 shares of common stock owned by the Yosajo MI Trust 2, (iii) 187,266 shares of common stock owned by the Yosajo MI Trust 3, (iv) 187,266 shares of common stock owned by the Yosajo MA Trust 1, (v) 187,266 shares of common stock owned by the Yosajo MA Trust 2 and (vi) 187,266 shares of common stock owned by the Yosajo MA Trust 3.
 Pankaj Patel is the Trustee of the foregoing trusts and in such capacity has the right to vote and dispose of the securities held by such trusts. - (7) Consists of (i) 187,266 shares of common stock owned by the Brent Thomas Henderson 2010 Trust, (ii) 187,266 shares of common stock owned by the David Brian Henderson 2010 Trust and (iii) 187,266 shares of common stock owned by the Thatcher Duncan Hallock 2010 Trust.
-Jim Hallock is the Trustee of the foregoing trusts and in such capacity has the right to vote and dispose of the securities held by such trusts. - (8) Percentage of ownership is based on 10,709,315 shares of common stock issued and outstanding assuming the conversion of all outstanding shares of preferred stock, which includes the issuance of an aggregate of 42,404 additional shares of common stock upon the issuance and conversion of an additional 42,404 shares of Series D Preferred Stock issuable in connection with this offering as a result of the anti-dilution protection set forth in our Amended and Restated Certificate of Incorporation, as amended, based upon the initial public offering price of \$5.75 per share.
+Jim Hallock is the Trustee of the foregoing trusts and in such capacity has the right to vote and dispose of the securities held by such trusts. - (8) Percentage of ownership is based on 10,709,315 shares of common stock issued and outstanding assuming the conversion of all outstanding shares of preferred stock, which includes the issuance of an aggregate of 42,404 additional shares of common stock upon the issuance and conversion of an additional 42,404 shares of Series D Preferred Stock issuable in connection with our initial public offering as a result of the anti-dilution protection set forth in our Amended and Restated Certificate of Incorporation, as amended, based upon the initial public offering price of \$5.75 per share.